sonofjon/bf-notify/README.md

    pip install -r requirements.txt
    ```

+### GitHub Actions

+No additional setup is required in the repository itself beyond committing your code and workflow file.
+Dependencies are installed automatically by the workflow.

 ## Configuration

 ### Local Testing

-Before running the script locally, export the required environment variables
-(adjust values to your SMTP provider) in your shell:
+Before running locally, export the required environment variables in your shell:

 ```bash
 export SMTP_SERVER=smtp.example.com